🚀 We're launching Video Optimization in beta! Read the announcement.

 </video>

 We recommend using the muted , autoplay , loop , and playsinline attributes when using the TwicPics API.
-This allows for better user engagement (by mimicking the behavior of GIFs) while providing continuity with the behavior of the TwicPics Script.
+This allows for better user engagement (by mimicking the behavior of GIFs).

 As mentionned earlier, TwicPics generates videos without sound.
 However, the muted attribute is still required for the browser to automatically play a video.